LiamYaoLian/blog-source/blog/source/_posts/SQL-Query-Tuning.md

   mysql> SELECT * FROM  post WHERE  post.id in (123,456,567,9098,8904);

   ```
+  - join in the order A, B. Ideally A should be a smaller table.
+  - Have indexes on the columns in the ON clauses.
+Consider the join order when adding indexes.
+If you’re joining tables A and B on column c and the query optimizer decides to join the tables in the order B, A, you don’t need to index the column on table B. In general, you need to add indexes only on the second table in the join order, unless they’re needed for some other reason.
 * group by, order by
   - Try to ensure that any GROUP BY or ORDER BY expression refers only to columns from a single table, so MySQL can try to use an index for that operation.
   - If you need to group a join by a value that comes from a lookup table, it’s usually more efficient to group by the lookup table’s identifier than by the value.
 For example, the following query isn’t as efficient as it could be: